Table of contentsClick link to navigate to the desired location

 - Micro 4/3 → crop factor 2.0

 What does this mean?
-For example, if you install a 50mm lens on a camera with an APS-C matrix (crop factor 1.5), the viewing angle will correspond to 75mm (50×1.5).
-That is, the frame will become more «increased» compared to a full frame.
+For example, if you mount a 50mm lens on a camera with an APS-C sensor (crop factor 1.5), the field of view will correspond to 75mm (50×1.5).
+This means the frame will be more "zoomed in" compared to full frame.

-It's good for taking portraits or sports photography (without the extra cost of long telephoto lenses).
-But for landscapes or wide-angle shots, that might be a downside.
+This is good for portrait or sports photography (without additional costs for long telephoto lenses).
+But for landscapes or wide-angle shots, this can be a downside.

 3. Depth of field and background blur (bokeh)

-The full frame has a larger physical sensor, therefore gives a more natural blurring of the background (bokeh), especially with the same aperture.
+Full frame has a larger physical sensor, which provides more natural background blur (bokeh), especially at the same aperture.
 This is important for portrait photography.

-On the crop camera, to get the same blur, you need to use lighter lenses.
-For example, if on a full frame 50mm f/1.8 gives a good bokeh, then on APS-C you will have to use approximately 35mm f/1.4 for a similar effect.
+On a crop camera, to achieve the same blur, you need to use faster lenses.
+For example, if on full frame a 50mm f/1.8 gives good bokeh, then on APS-C you would need to use approximately 35mm f/1.4 for a similar effect.

 4. Image quality in low light

-The larger the – sensor, the more light it collects.
-It means:
+The larger the sensor, the more light it collects.
+This means:

 - Less digital noise at high ISO.